perwin/imfit/docs/index.rst

 =================================

-`Imfit <https://www.mpe.mpg.de/~erwin/code/imfit/>`_ is an open-source C++ program for fitting astronomical images (primarily of galaxies) in FITS format.
-It is fast, flexible, and designed to be easily extended with new functions for model image components.
+`Imfit <https://www.mpe.mpg.de/~erwin/code/imfit/>`_ is an open-source C++ program for fitting models to astronomical images (primarily of galaxies).
+It is fast, flexible, and designed to be easily extended with new functions for components of the model image.

 **Examples of Use:**